 What do new people in the church say when asked what got them involved?
 New people are excited by the renewed interest for the children.
-People like the enthusiasm of music and worship service, and enjoy fellowship activities.
+Folks are inspired to try new things.
+People like the enthusiasm of music and worship service.